michhar/yolov4-jetson-azure-edge-solution/README.md

 ```

-3. Install the requirements into a dedicated conda environment or virtual environment with:
+3. Install the requirements into a dedicated [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [virtual environment with `venv`](https://docs.python.org/3/library/venv.html) (both are a best practice) with:
 ```
-# Create a conda env or virtual env first
+# Create a conda env or virtual env first, then...
-pip install -r requirements-webapp.txt
+pip install -r requirements.txt
 ```

+You will then need to activate the environment.

 4. Run the app with the following: